The Quiet American

 But what keeps the story in Greene's hands from becoming a diatribe is how well the human tale is told and entwined with the political story.
 At the beginning of the novel we learn Pyle has been killed and Fowler knows something about it.
 We also soon discover Pyle's Vietnamese girlfriend, Phuong, once lived with the love- and opium-besotted Fowler.
 What happened to the three of them is a mystery that is unravelled in flashbacks throughout the rest of the novel.

 The Quiet American is a very short novel, but it feels longer.
 Not because it's boring but just the opposite.
 It sounds so many depths.
 Each of the three lead characters.
 Fowler's allies and sources.
 The military forces.
-The complex social scene as everyone one parties and conspires.
+The complex social scene with everyone partying and conspiring.
 Daily life for the Vietnamese and the sudden violence that rends it.
-All explicated seamlessly in Greene's seemingly casual, stripped down, though still very British, style.
+It's all explicated seamlessly in Greene's seemingly casual, stripped down, though still very British, style.

-Greene has the ability to place you in a scene, no matter how alien to your normal experience, without belabouring description, by relying on character, behaviour, dialogue and the shrewd, laconic observation.
+Greene has the ability to place you in a scene, no matter how alien to your normal experience, without belabouring description.
+He relies on character, behaviour, dialogue and the shrewd, laconic observation.
 The novel plays out as a succession of tense scenes that move the story forward while drawing deeper into the growing complexity of the characters' relationships.

 Particularly engrossing is a terrifying sequence when Fowler and Pyle on a road trip north are besieged, along with a couple of scared, poorly armed Vietnamese soldiers, in a guard tower at night.
 A murderous unseen enemy surrounds them at night.
 The scenes are not only suspenseful but provide insight into the political and military situations, as well as into the two lead characters.
 The resolution leaves Fowler in debt for his life to his rival, which drives some of the contradictions that afflict him to the end of the novel.

-At the end, as in so many Greene works, the main character is wracked with guilt, while having done what by objective analysis was probably the right thing.
-For he, like the reader, finds it difficult to separate personal motivations from moral imperatives.
+At the end, as in so many Greene works, the main character is wracked with guilt, while having done what objective analysis showed was probably the right thing.
+He, like the reader, finds it difficult to separate personal motivations from moral imperatives.

-The Quiet American was attacked, at least in the United States, as being anti-American when it came out.
-Greene's critique was especially galling coming from a British writer, the Brits supposedly being America's great allies who had left their own former colonies around the globe.
+When it came out, The Quiet American was attacked, at least in the United States, as being anti-American.
+Greene's critique was seen as especially galling coming from a British writer.
+The Brits were supposed to be America's great allies who had left their own former colonies around the globe.

 Fresh-scrubbed appeal